What are the 7 Painting Principles and why do they matter?

 “Painting is drawing with the added complication of tone and colour.”

 Harold Speed – The Science & Practice of Painting

 My philosophy is less is more.

 By focusing on the ‘7 Painting Principles‘ I offer a distilled approach to classical painting.

-The following principles will give you a solid foundation for anything you chose to paint, regardless of subject or medium.
+The following principles will give you a solid foundation for anything you choose to paint, regardless of subject or medium.

 They are the why behind the how.

 You’ll discover why you should be selective with composition, why colour mixing ‘works’ (and why it doesn’t), and see the benefits of dramatic use of contrast.